 - 1/2 onion - finely chopped

-- Heat the oil in a heavy based pan, add the onions (for the sauce), celery and garlic and cook at a moderate temperature, stirring occasionally, for about 10 mins.
+Heat the oil in a heavy based saucepan or dutch oven, add the onions (for the sauce), celery and garlic and cook at a low temperature, stirring occasionally, for about 10 mins.

-Add the oregano, crushed chilli flakes, passata and water and bring to the boil before turning the heat down to simmer gently (while you make the meatballs. )
+Add the oregano, crushed chilli flakes, passata and water and bring to the boil before turning the heat down to simmer gently (while you make the meatballs. ) Season to taste.

 Put all the meatball ingredients into a large mixing bowl and mix together, gently, with your hands.
 Try not to over mix. *SEE NOTE 4

-Roll the mixture into balls approx. 1 inch in size.
+Roll the mixture into balls approx. 1tbsp inch in size.
 We made 28 from this mixture.